-Qualified long-term care insurance contracts generally are treated as accident and health insurance contracts.
-Amounts you receive from them (other than policyholder dividends or a premium refund) generally are excludable from income as amounts received for personal injury or sickness.
+Long-term care insurance contracts generally are treated as accident and health insurance contracts.
+Amounts you receive from them (other than policyholder dividends or premium refunds) generally are excludable from income as amounts received for personal injury or sickness.
 More detailed information can be found in Publication 525.